American Apparel sees bright future after bankruptcy

-WILMINGTON, Del, Oct 15 (Reuters) - If American Apparel gets the bankruptcy turnaround it envisions, the fashion chain will soon have its most profitable years ever, according to court documents filed on Thursday.
+WILMINGTON, Del (Reuters) - If American Apparel gets the bankruptcy turnaround it envisions, the fashion chain will soon have its most profitable years ever, according to court documents filed on Thursday.

 In a filing Thursday with the U.S. Bankruptcy Court in Wilmington, Delaware, the company known for its sexually charged advertising projected it would return to profit in 2018, its first money-making year since 2009.